-Dr Oya Celiktutan is Head of the Social AI & Robotics lab (SAIR) which is working to develop robots that can understand and adapt to human behaviour.
+Dr Oya Celiktutan from the Department of Engineering is Head of the Social AI & Robotics lab (SAIR) which is working to develop robots that can understand and adapt to human behaviour.
 She updated us on the current work of the lab.

 What are you setting out to do?

 The vision of SAIR is to transform human daily life with robots, for assisting them at home, work, and public spaces.
 To achieve this ambitious goal, my team focuses on building cutting-edge machine learning algorithms to enable robots to perceive and interact with humans and their environment.